elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_setup.md

 /assets/vendor/main.js
 ```

-Now go to the `lib/platform/web/elm` folder from the command-line and run the
+Now go to the `lib/platform/web/elm` folder from the command line and run the
 following command:

 ```shell